NEWSMAKER-Al Qaeda's new leader Adel has $10 million bounty on his head

 He also played a role in the ambush of U.S. helicopters in Mogadishu, known as the "Black Hawk Down" incident in 1993 which killed 18 U.S. servicemen, security experts say.
 That marked the beginning of the eventual withdrawal of a U.S.-U.N. peacekeeping force from Somalia.

-The FBI identifies Adel as one of its most wanted terrorists and accuses him of conspiring to kill U.S. nationals, to murder and destroy buildings of the United States.
+The FBI identifies Adel as one of its most wanted terrorists and accuses him of conspiring to kill U.S. nationals, to murder and to destroy buildings.

 Adel gained more jihadi credentials after he joined other Arab militants fighting Soviet occupation troops in Afghanistan, where he eventually headed a training camp before becoming a senior figure in al Qaeda.